foreverskk/DonutLuau/README.md

 # DonutLuau

-An attempt at remaking the famous donut.c in Roblox.
+An attempt at remaking the famous donut.c in Roblox Luau.

 # How to use?
 > Create a text label, scale it, add a LocalScript and paste the code.